tomaskone123/MiniTalk/README.md

 **Important:** Make sure to run the server and client in **two separate terminals**.
 The server must be running first to receive the signals from the client.

-Now the README includes clear instructions to run both the server and client in separate terminals.